Intent and Aims to Learning in Drama

-In devised work, students explore not only particular themes and stimuli but also the techniques by which the exploration takes place in preparation for Component 2.
+In preparation for Units 1 and 2, students explore not only particular themes and stimuli in devising work but also the techniques by which the exploration takes place.
 This is a natural development from Key Stage 3 although techniques are obviously analysed in greater depth.
-Scripted Performance and Theatre Arts are studied to give students a greater understanding of the skills involved as well as the effects they have on the presentation of the work in preparation for Component 3.
+Scripted performance and theatre arts are studied to give students a greater understanding of the skills involved as well as the effects they have on the presentation of their work.

-To prepare for Component 1, the written examination, students undertake detailed analysis of their own work and the work of others from the perspective of practitioner and observer.
-They study ONE play (The 39 Steps) from the perspective of performer and designer and research the terminology of theatre.
+To prepare for Unit 3, the written examination, students undertake detailed analysis of their own work and the work of others from the perspective of practitioner and observer.
+They research the performing arts industry and how it works via case studies and guided learning tasks which will help them acquire knowledge and understanding of the terminology and processes of theatre.
 Students are also presented with opportunities to attend live & digital theatre productions.

 The overall aim of this course is to ensure students are best equipped to handle the coursework assignments and the written examination.
-It could also stimulate an appreciation of Drama and Theatre as an Art form.
+It could also stimulate an appreciation of the performing arts as an Art form.

 Key Stage 4 Drama Programme of Study